 What is Knotweed and How Can I Get Rid of It?

-Invasive knotweed is one of the toughest weed thugs around and it’s becoming all too common in King County.
-It chokes out everything else and increases erosion on creeks.
+Invasive knotweed is one of the toughest weed thugs around and it is becoming all too common in King County.
+It chokes out everything else, increases erosion and overwhelms riverbanks.
 Fighting it is frustrating without effective methods and tools.
-This workshop will give you the knowledge and methods you need to control knotweed on your property.

 This workshop will explain why this plant is so tough to stop and what it takes to control it.

 - How invasive knotweed grows and spreads

 - How and where to use different methods to control knotweed

 - How to borrow a knotweed stem injector for use on your own land